 Establishes the price that the business will be listed for.
-This is not necessarily the price that will be paid, but the price that the broker will initially advertise the business for.
+This is not necessarily the price that will be paid, but it is the price that the broker will initially advertise the business for.
 The parties can change the price anytime by completing and signing an addendum agreeing to the new list price.

 This is the amount ($) the broker is paid for their efforts in selling the company.
 They are paid by commission, which is a percentage of the business’ selling price.
-The agreement also includes a field for establishing the price (in dollars) that the broker would receive at a minimum.
+The agreement also includes a field for establishing the price (in dollars) the broker would receive at a minimum.
 This ensures the broker is adequately compensated should the company sell for far less than was initially expected.

 This is the length of the contract.
 Should the broker be unsuccessful in their attempts to sell the business, the sellers can end their relationship with the broker (allowing them to enter into a contract with someone new).